Technical SEO

-What is a 4xx status code?
+What is a 4xx Status Code?

-When the server receives an incorrect or problematic request from the client, it will respond with a 4xx status code to communicate the issue.
+When the server receives an incorrect or problematic request from the client, it will respond with a 4xx status code.
+The client needs to fix their request to resolve the issue and receive a successful response from the server.

-Types of 4xx status code
+Types of 4xx Status Code

 400 Bad Request